Plant Vegetables from transplants like broccoli, cauliflower, strawberries, collards, and lettuce.

 Pruning – Pinch tips of coleus to avoid flowering and encourage bushier and compact growth.
 Remove spent blooms on spring and summer annuals to promote new blooms.
 Dead head young vitex trees to encourage repeat blooms.
 Remove any diseased or insect damaged foliage on plants.

-Fertilizing – Fertilize containers and vegetable beds with slow release organic fertilizers such as microlife or with a liquid fertilizer such as John's Recipe
+Fertilizing – Fertilize containers and vegetable beds with slow release organic fertilizers such as microlife or with a liquid fertilizer such as Ocean Harvest.

 Water – Deep root watering on trees, lawns and shrubs is best.
 It encourages roots to move down into the soil where they will be less susceptible to moisture changes.
 Avoid frequent short periods of watering.
 Keep your azaleas well watered as this is the time of year they are setting next years blooms.
 We have a variety of soaker hoses, sprinklers and gatorbags to help out with watering